OKaluza/fractured/docs/docs.rst

   (sin(x), y^2) ==> complex(sin(x), y^2)

-In base formula code you are limited to single constants or variables as the real and imaginary components of complex number initialisations.
+In base formula code you are limited to single constants or variables as the real and imaginary components in parentheses for them to be converted automatically to complex number initialisations, for other expressions you must fully specify "complex(real expr, imag expr)".

 Expressions can also be entered over multiple lines and semi-colons are not required at the end of lines.